 The sweeping views across the landscape from Craigmillar Castle and Hawkhill Wood draw the eye to the green areas beyond.
-These would be affected by the development on this site.
+These would be affected by the development on this site, particularly given its placement on the ridge.
 The undeveloped landscape connection between Craigmillar Castle parkland and the ridge is a strong visual characteristic and the views lead the eye down into the valley and then back up to the ridge.
 The proposal narrows this green space and it no longer appears as a strategic landscape between developments.